-Google ads can be a highly effective way to drive business and get customers visiting your site, especially when you’re advertising locally.
+Google ads can be a highly effective way to drive business when doing digital marketing.
+It can also be used to drive customers visiting your site, especially if you’re advertising locally.
 But what criteria can you measure against to say you’ve had an effective Google Ad campaign?

 This is how much you’ll be charged every single time someone clicks on your ad.
 The average across all industries is $2.41.
 This can be a difficult score to analyze, because it all depends on how many conversions you’re getting at the end of it.

 You can try and weed out customers that aren’t going to convert by better targeting your keywords, and even using negative keywords.
 These are words that are deliberately excluded and prevent your ads from showing up to users who search for certain phrases.

 For example, you might sell black hiking boots, but don’t want your ad appearing to people looking for other types of boots, then clicking your ads and costing you money.
 So you can exclude your ad from any search that doesn’t contain the word “hiking”.
 This is a metric you’ll need to keep an eye on and track over time.

 The metric that tells you how many people who clicked on your ad actually bought your product, and the conversion rate averages 4.40% across all industries.
 If you’re finding your conversion rate is much lower than this, it might be a problem with your post-click experience.

 What do customers see when they click your ad?
 Is your website easy to navigate?
 Are they taken straight to a chance to purchase or are they presented with confusing options?

 Make sure the site your ad links to is completely clear, making it obvious for you customer how to purchase.